What is the difference between ac and dc current?

 Q6: What are the advantages of AC current?

-- Distribution, generation, and transmission with AC is simpler than DC.
+- Distribution, generation, and transmission with AC are simpler than DC.

 - AC supply can be stepped up and down easily.